-Being breathless can be a very frightening experience, both for you and the person who is with you at the time.
+Being breathless can be a very frightening experience, for you and the people who is with you at the time.
 The aim of this clinic is to help you, your family and carers manage the breathlessness in a constructive way.
 Therefore if you have someone who would like to attend with you they would be very welcome.

 Who do I contact about this clinic?

-If you have any questions about the Breathlessness Clinic, or if you are unable to attend your appointment, please contact the Macmillan Lung Cancer Nurse Specialist Team on telephone number (01482) 461090.
+If you have any questions about the Breathlessness clinic, or if you are unable to attend your appointment; please contact the Macmillan Lung Nurse Specialist Team on (01482) 461090.

-Alternatively, if it is more convenient for you to attend the Breathlessness Clinic held at the Dove House Hospice, run by the Physiotherapist Team and you can make an appointment directly by calling telephone number (01482) 785721.
-Or, you can speak to the Macmillan Lung Cancer Nurse Specialist Team who will refer you.
+Alternatively, there is a Breathlessness clinic held at the Dove House Hospice, run by the Physiotherapist Team and you can make an appointment directly by calling (01482) 785721 or the Macmillan Lung Nurse Specialist Team can refer on your behalf.

 General Advice and Consent